Azka Shahzad releases her debut book at the age of 10 - www.lokmattimes.com

 Azka Shahzad releases her debut book at the age of 10

-PNN New Delhi [India], April 3: "Keira and the Bizarre Waterfall" by Azka Shahzad was released at the Gems ...
+New Delhi (India), April 4: “Keira and the Bizarre Waterfall” by Azka Shahzad was released at the Gems Wellington ...

-New Delhi [India], April 3: "Keira and the Bizarre Waterfall" by Azka Shahzad was released at the Gems Wellington School Doha in the presence of the School Principal and Librarian.
-Born out of a belief in the power of kindness, Azka's book aims to spread positivity and inspire readers of all ages.
+New Delhi (India), April 4: “Keira and the Bizarre Waterfall” by Azka Shahzad was released at the Gems Wellington School Doha in the presence of the School Principal and Librarian.
+Born out of a belief in the power of kindness, Azka’s book aims to spread positivity and inspire readers of all ages.

 Having been nominated as the kindest child in her year group in 2020 for consistently embodying the values of kindness, Azka has long been passionate about making the world a better place through acts of compassion.
 Now, with “Keira and the Bizarre Waterfall,” she hopes to instil the same values in others.